Extinction Rebellion Youth: Actions in the United Kingdom

-National Actions
+National actions

 Southampton Oil Blockade

 From around 4am on the 1st April 2022, a group of XR Youth rebels blockaded the Esso Hythe Oil Refinery in Fawley, Southampton.
-2 activists locked themselves onto a pink boat which blockaded the entrance to the refinery for 8 hours.
+Two activists locked themselves onto a pink boat which blockaded the entrance to the refinery for eight hours.
 The activists claimed they were holding ExxonMobil to account in the name of justice and solidarity for those most affected by the climate crisis, for the refinery workers (who went on strike a week later) and for the activists futures.

 The group called for an end for new fossil fuel projects and the phasing out of the current system, particularly ExxonMobil's expanding of diesel production facilities and the laying of a large bore pipeline aiming to supply Heathrow Airport with greater quantities of fossil fuels.

 Both activists were later arrested and held in Southampton Police Station.

 G7 Cornwall Climate Summit

 Between the 10 and 13 June 2021, around 60 XR Youth rebels traveled down to the G7 Climate Summit in Carbis Bay, Cornwall.
 They joined with XR in a series of peaceful protests around St Ives & Falmouth, urging the world leaders to take the action needed on the climate and ecological emergency.
-The group wanted to highlight that 2021 is a critical year for climate action, especially in the run up to COP26 which is taking place later this year in November in Glasgow.
+The group wanted to highlight that 2021 is a critical year for climate action, especially in the run up to COP26 which took place later that year in November in Glasgow.